jdebloat/jdebloat/tools/jdebloat/README.md

                                               methods and touched methods
 ```

-## Example usage case 1: Maven project, all entry points, with Tamiflex
+## Example usage case 1: Use a Maven project as an application, specify entry points as all main methods, all public methods, and all existing testcases, and consider Java reflective calls using Tamiflex

 `java -jar jdebloat.jar --maven-project <PROJECT_DIR> --public-entry
 --main-entry --test-entry --prune-app --remove-methods --tamiflex